 4. Losing the opportunity to influence them in their teen and young adult years.

 As our kids begin their teens years, we should slowly start coming along beside them as an encourager and guide, rather than telling them what to do.

-Show them how to make a list of the pros and cons when making important decisions, to pray about it, and to get counsel.
+Show them how to make a list of the pros and cons when making important decisions, to pray about it.

-They need to learn that their choices and actions bring consequences.
-They should know how to work hard and be reliable.
+They need to learn that their choices and actions bring consequences., and how to be a reliable worker.

 Don’t be so busy trying to plan your answer, that you fail to hear their heart.

 - Don’t stress out when you fear they are making wrong choices.